yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Disable religion"
 	Applicable to: ModOptions

-??? example  "Can only start games from the default era"
+??? example  "Can only start games from the starting era"
 	Applicable to: ModOptions

 ??? example  "Allow raze capital"